npm/gh-issues/README.md

 # Batch Github Issue Closer

 We had an unusual need.
 1000s of issues we wanted to close on our issue tracker.
 So I wrote this code to do that.
+I talked [about this project](http://blog.npmjs.org/post/161832149430/npm-the-npm-github-issue-tracker-and-you) in a blog post, so if you're wondering more about the reasoning that's the place to look.

 `list.js` asks github for every issue that's open, has no assignee and no milestone and generates `issue-list.ndjson` and `pr-list.ndjson` from that.